cloudfoundry/cli/.github/CONTRIBUTING_NG.md

 make units # runs all non-cf directory unit tests
 ```

-**Note: `make units-full` is recommended over `make units` if you're unsure how
+**Note: `make units-full` is recommended over `make units` if you are unsure of
-wide reaching the changes you're making are.**
+how wide reaching the intended changes are.**

 ## Running the Integration tests

-The [Integration test README](integration/README.md) contains a full set of
+The [Integration test README](/integration/README.md) contains a full set of
 details on how to configure and run the integration tests.
 In addition to the
 configuration mentioned in the README, the CLI's `Makefile` contains the
 following support commands that will run `make build cleanup-integration` prior